jgabriel1/conways-game-of-life-terminal/README.md

 The code in this repository is the terminal version implemented in *Python* for the _Game of Life_ automaton.

-### Dependencies
+## Dependencies

 The code has no dependencies outside of the built-in Python libraries.
 The only requirement is having at least Python *3.7.1+* for some of the language features to work.

-### Run locally
+## Run locally

-To run, assuming that the *Dependencies* part is satisfied, just run, the root of this repository folder:
+To run, assuming that the *Dependencies* part is satisfied, just run, in the root of this repository's directory:

 ```
 python main.py